nobody-but-me/execurator/README.md

 Carol is meant to be an all-in-one single-binary static website generator for Razomentalist, my new project of personal website.
 This is an experimental project for learning purposes -- i.e.: it's not meant to be finished or well-coded in anyways.
 If it comes to become a real application, then this text will be, for sure, changed.

+I don't even know if the current application can be named a "static website generator."

 ## Building

 ```bash